lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 NonceResponse ::= SEQUENCE {
    nonce OCTET STRING (SIZE(0 | 8..64)),
-   -- Contains the nonce of length len expiry INTEGER OPTIONAL,
+   -- Contains the nonce of length len
+   -- A zero-length OCTET String indicate that no freshness -- proof is required expiry INTEGER OPTIONAL,
    -- Indicates how long in seconds the nonce issuer --   considers the nonce valid